Vitamin D deficiency: Malnutrition

 Although rickets and osteomalacia are now rare in Britain, osteomalacia outbreaks in some immigrant communities included women with seemingly adequate daylight outdoor exposure wearing typical Western clothing.
 Having darker skin and reduced exposure to sunshine did not produce rickets unless the diet deviated from a Western omnivore pattern characterized by high intakes of meat, fish, and eggs and low intakes of high-extraction cereals.
-In sunny countries where rickets occurs among older toddlers and children, the rickets has been attributed to low dietary calcium intakes.
+In sunny countries where rickets occurs among older toddlers and children, rickets has been attributed to low dietary calcium intakes.
 This is characteristic of cereal-based diets with limited access to dairy products.
 Rickets was formerly a major public health problem among the US population; in Denver, almost two-thirds of 500 children had mild rickets in the late 1920s.
 An increase in the proportion of animal protein in the 20th-century American diet coupled with increased consumption of milk fortified with relatively small quantities of vitamin D coincided with a dramatic decline in the number of rickets cases.
 One study of children in a hospital in Uganda, however, showed no significant difference in vitamin D levels of malnourished children compared to non-malnourished children.
 Because both groups were at risk due to darker skin pigmentation, both groups had vitamin D deficiency.
 Nutritional status did not appear to play a role in this study.

 Obesity

 There is an increased risk of vitamin D deficiency in people who are considered overweight or obese based on their body mass index (BMI) measurement.
 The relationship between these conditions is not well understood.
-There are different factors that could contribute to this relationship, particularly diet and sunlight exposure.
-Alternatively, vitamin D is fat-soluble, so excess amounts can be stored in fat tissue and used during winter, when sun exposure is limited.
+Different factors could contribute to this relationship, particularly diet, and sunlight exposure.
+Alternatively, vitamin D is fat-soluble, so excess amounts can be stored in fat tissue and used during winter when sun exposure is limited.